samyak-shrestha/git-repo-example/people/sujita.md

- # 👋 Hello, I'm sujita ghising
+ # 👋 Hello, I'm Sejli

 Welcome to my personal developer portfolio, built with 💙 using **GitHub Pages** and Markdown.